als0184/Personal-Projects/Web-Development/nataleesavageBETA/README.md

 # Natalee Savage Personal Website - Beta Version

 Welcome to the repository of the beta version of Natalee Savage's personal website.
-This project marked both my journey into the realm of web development and the creation of a comprehensive website for Natalee.
+This project marked both my journey into the realm of web development and the creation of a comprehensive website for Natalee Savage.

 ## Overview